| Title: | Flexible Cluster Algorithms |

 constraint) or different clusters (cannot-link constraint) during the

 fitting process.
-If groupFun = "minSumClusters"
+If groupFun = "minSumClusters", then all group

 members are